-Firms were asked to complete a comprehensive set of questions describing their solutions, projects and other efforts to meet changing regulatory requirements, as well as to submit supporting documents, reference, case studies, client testimonals and other materials.
+Firms were asked to complete a comprehensive set of questions describing their solutions, projects and other efforts to meet changing regulatory requirements.
+Firms were invited to also submit supporting documents, references, case studies, client testimonals and other materials.

-An external panel of 26 judges – comprising subject-matter experts from banks, associations, law firms, consulting firms and academia – was tasked with scoring each submission on pre-set criteria, based on the submissions, interview data and other supporting materials collected by the editorial team.
+The panel of judges – comprising subject-matter experts from banks, associations, law firms, consulting firms and academia – was then tasked with assessing and scoring each submission on pre-set criteria, based on the submissions, interview data and other supporting materials collected by the editorial team during the interview process.

 In the interest of maintaining independence, each judge made their scoring decisions separately without any communication with one another.
-All the submissions, interview data, and other supporting materials collected in the Awards process were subject to confidentiality requirements.
+All the submissions, interview data, and other supporting materials collected in the Awards process were subject to strict confidentiality.

 The judges’ scores were compiled to determine the winners in each category.
 Each category had the benefit of multiple judge assessments, so that a consensus or majority view could be established.
-In categories where a winner could not be determined or where the scores were close, additional judge input was sought.
-In some categories, a ‘winner’ (1st place) and ‘highly commended’ (2nd place) were declared.
+In categories where a winner could not be determined or where the scores were close, input was sought from additional judges.
+In some categories, both a ‘winner’ (1st place) and ‘highly commended’ (2nd place) were declared.

 Below we present the results of the Awards process.